mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 import StubbedAuthService from '../test-helpers/auth-service';
 ```

-Then, remove the definition for test with label, 'visiting /teams'.
+Remove the definition for test with label, 'visiting /teams'.
 And add a test with label, `visiting /teams while logged in`.

 Modify the `beforeEach` in the same way we did for the previous test.